kharmabum/fototropik/_pages/reading-recommendations.md

 - [The Middle Length Discourses of the Buddha] translated by Bhikkhu Bodhi.
 300 BCE.
 1424 pp.
 - [The Wind is My Mother] by Bear Heart.
 1998.
 288 pp.
 - [Death be Not Proud] by John Gunther.
 1998.
 206 pp.
+- [Your Symphony of Selves] by James Fadiman and Jordan Gruber.
+2020.
+434 pp

 [Siddhartha]: https://www.goodreads.com/book/show/52036.Siddhartha
 [Meditations]: https://www.goodreads.com/book/show/30659.Meditations